magiclabs/magic-js/packages/@magic-sdk/react-native-bare/README.md

 </p>

 ## ⚠️ Major Change: Package Split Beta ⚠️
 Please note that splitting the `Expo` and `Bare React Native` Magic packages is a part of a **beta** release.
 Take whatever precautions necessary to verify use before installing on your production application.
-As always, in the case something goes awry, you may open an issue and revert your package to the previous stable version `magic-sdk/react-native@x.x.x`.
+As always, in the case something goes awry, you may open an issue and revert your package to the previous pre-split stable bare react native version `magic-sdk/react-native@^8.0.0`.

 ## 📖 Documentation